ssbc/ssb-db/README.md

 if `live` is true, the stream will be a
 [live mode](https://github.com/dominictarr/pull-level#example---reading)

+### SecureScuttlebutt#messagesByType ({type: string, live: bool?})

+retrive messages with a given type.
+All messages must have a type, so this is a good way to select messages that an application might use.
+This function takes all the options from [pull-level#read](https://github.com/dominictarr/pull-level#example---reading) (gt, lt, gte, lte, limit, reverse, live)

 ### SecureScuttlebutt#relatedMessages ({id: hash, rel: string?, count: false?, parent: false?}, cb)

 retrive the tree of messages related to `id`.